Your Right to Be Safe and Secure at Work

 Whenever workers are exposed to outdoor heat (52°F when wearing non-breathable clothing and 80°F when wearing all other clothing), the employer must:

-- Provide both a sufficient amount of cool drinking water to employees along with opportunities to drink the water.
+- Provide both cool drinking water to employees along with opportunities to drink the water.

-- Provide adequate shade (or alternative cooling methods) at all times, to allow for access to prevent or respond to heat illness.
+- Always provide adequate shade (or alternative cooling methods), to allow access to prevent or respond to heat illness.

 - Encourage and allow workers to take paid, preventative cool down rest periods so they don’t overheat.
 When temperatures are 90°F or hotter, require workers to take additional paid, cool down rest periods of at least 10 minutes every 2 hours.
 Longer and more frequent breaks are indicated when temperatures continue to rise to 100°F.